BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/pdfpaper-api/first steps/test & purchase/_index.md

 ---
 ### Test and purchase the Connector 365 Mail PdfPaper App

-Here you will find all the important information and tips for testing and purchasing the Connector 365 PdfPaper app.
+Here you will find all the important information and tips for testing and purchasing the Connector 365 PDF app.

 Simply use either the bottom or left navigation menu.